whwlstn/Machine-Learning-Research-Website/README.md

 # Machine-Learning-Research-Website
-This is the repository for the project for machine learning research website.
+This is the repository for the machine learning research website.

 I created this website maninly for sharing my personal projects that are related to Machine Learning.